 - 3Ask which behaviors, skills, capabilities will you need to develop/use less of in order to achieve that success

 - 4Ask for permission to coach up if you see them not using the skills/behaviors/capabilities they are trying to instill as habits.

 Point 4 is critical.
 Nothing, is more important than the regular on-going performance discussions/coaching sessions you have with your team members.

 Regularly review how they are tracking against their goals.
 Keep them focused on what they’re doing well and what they need to improve.
 The more you can get people to self-reflect, the stronger their performance and the less you’ll need to manage.

 Rather than calling it Performance Appraisal or Performance Review, give it a different name.
 (The way you language things is very important.
-Who would you rather work for a supervisor or a leader?
-Quite different pictures come to mind right?
+Who would you rather work for a Supervisor or a Team Leader?
+Quite different pictures come to mind right?)

 Think of the picture that comes to mind when you say performance review or performance appraisal vs performance growth.

 FYI: One of my client calls their system "My Success Program" and another "Performance Growth".